smlsvnssn/ouml/README.md

 x.value = 'bar' // Assign to value instead.
 ```

-#### observe( getter, callback, deep? = false ) → observer object
+#### observe( getter, callback ) → observer object

 Takes a `getter`, responsible for reading an observable and producing a value, and a `callback` that acts on the value.
 The `getter` can be either a raw observable, or a function returning the processed value of an observable.
 The `callback` receives `value`, `prevValue`, `updatedKey` and `observer` as arguments.
 The values passed to `callback` are copied from the observable, so you can't mutate the observable value in the callback (that would create an infinite loop anyways, so don't try it 🤯).

 If you're observing an object, `updatedKey` can be useful in order to retrieve and act on only the property that changed.
-However, if you're destructuring multiple properties from a nested object, `updatedKey` refers to the key local to the updated object, so in this case make sure not to use the same property name on different levels.
+However, if you're destructuring multiple properties from a nested object, `updatedKey` refers to the key local to the updated object, so in this case make sure not to use the same property name on different levels
+.
 `observer` is a reference to the observer object, giving access to primarily the `stop()` method.

 If the getter is a raw primitive observable, the value is unwrapped before the callback is called, like so: